GFDRR/CCDR-tools/_sources/docs/intro-risk.md

 The Exceedance probability curve integrates individual probability scenarios into one metric: mean Expected Annual Impact.
 ```

-- In lack of a proper vulnerability function, the **EAE** is calculated in a similar fashon considering  exposure to specific hazard thresholds instead of impacts. (**EAE**) is then expressed as *annual exposure to hazard over a certain threshold*.
+- In lack of a proper vulnerability function, the **EAE** is calculated in a similar fashion considering exposure to specific hazard thresholds instead of impacts. (**EAE**) is then expressed as *annual exposure to hazard over a certain threshold*.

 ```{seealso}
 The calculation of EAI is performed using the customary approach, as exemplified [here](https://storymaps.arcgis.com/stories/7878c89c592e4a78b45f03b4b696ccac) and [here](https://www.researchgate.net/publication/334005888_A_global_multi-hazard_risk_analysis_of_road_and_railway_infrastructure_assets).